aws-observability/terraform-aws-observability-accelerator/docs/eks/nginx.md

 !!! note
     To setup your alert receiver, with Amazon SNS, follow [this documentation](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-alertmanager-receiver.html)

-## Deploy an Example Application to Visualize
+## Deploy an example application to visualize metrics

 In this section we will deploy sample application and extract metrics using AWS OpenTelemetry collector